 Chrome got a data saver feature a year or so ago.
-The option to enable Data Saver feature is available in Settings.
+The option to enable the Data Saver feature is available in Settings.
 While it won’t save as much data as Opera Turbo, it is still good enough.
 Since it does not compress data as much as Opera Turbo, images are of better quality than in Opera.

 Opera Max – Data Saver

 If you want to continue to enjoy data savings system-wide without hampering your smartphone usage, you can try Opera Max.
 By routing the traffic through a VPN, Opera Max will help you save data across all your apps and games.
 Whether you are streaming a video or viewing images, Opera Max will compress them (depending on your settings) and help you to cut down on your data usage.

 Play Local Music

 I have never been a big fan of streaming music – not only does it kill the battery faster, it also ends up eating a lot of data.
 Try to store some of your favourite albums on your phone.
 Alternately, you can download a playlist when connected to Wi-Fi and play it offline when on the move.

 Download Maps for Offline use

 Google Maps was recently updated with true offline maps and navigation.
 I’ve been a big fan of Here Maps for its offline maps feature, but with Google Maps also supporting it now, you have more than one option!

 I always make it a point to disable auto-update of apps.
 Not only does it help in saving precious data, it is also a lot more interesting to read changelogs of app and game updates.